munshkr/flok/README.md

 npm install -g flok-repl flok-web
 ```

-If this command fails with permission errors (known to happen on Debian/Ubuntu
+If this command fails with permission errors (known issue on some Debian/Ubuntu
-when using apt-get), you should follow [this
+installs), you should follow [this
 guide](https://docs.npmjs.com/resolving-eacces-permissions-errors-when-installing-packages-globally).

 In the future there will also be a single portable [GUI
-application](https://github.com/munshkr/flok-gui) that will run everything, but
+application](https://github.com/munshkr/flok-gui) that will contain everything,
-for now you'll have to use the terminal.
+but for now you'll have to use the terminal.

 ## Usage